RegensteineR1999/S.S.M.T_Steam-Screenshot-Metadata-Tools/README.md

 ## Notes

+- Install Pillow (Python Imaging Library) if you want the built-in screenshot preview to work.
+Without it, the tool can still read and edit metadata, but image preview is disabled.
 - `imported=1` is shown as a raw VDF state and should not automatically be read as "externally added"
 - `Published` is treated separately when a screenshot has a published file id
-- Pillow (`PIL`) is required for image preview support

 ## Usage

 1. Start the script with Python.
-2. Load your `screenshots.vdf` file.
+2. Use Auto-detect or load a `screenshots.vdf` file manually.
 3. Select an AppID
+5. Optionally change the startup view or use the published filters.
-4. Select a screenshot entry.
+6. Select a screenshot entry.
-5. Edit the metadata field.
+7. Edit the metadata field.
-6. Click **Apply** to save the change.
+8. Click **Apply** to save the change.
-7. Use **Backup** only when you want a manual safety copy.
+9. Use **Backup** only when you want a manual safety copy.

 ## Status